Automage/Chess/README.md

 - Updated the board.draw() method with a basic board (that outputs the squareOccupiedByName string for each respective square)
 - Working board.draw() method added (basic without axis labelling)
 - Decided not to update the bin folder every version due to the inability to update .java files on Github.
 TODO Update bin folder

+Pre-Completion 1.2:
+-Introduced user input with the new class 'Player'
+- Primarily used for player input and validation (linguistic validation and not game validation [e.g. illegal moves will not be handled])
+- Added 2 major methods: askPiece() and askSquare.
+Both will prompt for input and return a string and an int array(containing an x and y coordinate) respectively.
+- Validations include letter, number, and length checks (also checks for the ' character for black pieces)
+- Placeholder move() method created in the Board class